google/rune/g3doc/database_design.md

 relation OneToOne Variable Paramspec cascade
 ```

-## Generator
+## Transformer

-`Generator`s generate code, typically for `relation`s between two `Template`es.
+`Transformers`s generate Rune code, typically for `relation`s between two
-This is what enables Rune to auto-generated destructors while avoiding dangling
+`Template`es.
+This is what enables Rune to auto-generated destructors while
-pointers.
-Generators are just compiled Rune code\* (in the C compiler, a subset
+avoiding dangling pointers.
+Transformers are just compiled Rune code\* (in the C
-of Rune is interpreted) that gets dynamically loaded and executed by the Rune
+compiler, a subset of Rune is interpreted) that gets dynamically loaded and
-compiler.
+executed by the Rune compiler.

-Generators call`prependcode` and `appendcode` to add functionality to
+Transformers call`prependcode` and `appendcode` to add functionality to
 `Template`es.
 Identifiers and strings in these blocks of code are expanded to
 generate the final code that is inserted.
 In a string or identifier, `$<name>`
-is replaced with the name of the `Template` passed to the generator.
+is replaced with the name of the `Template` passed to the transformer.
 For
 example, `$A` is replaced with `Graph` if `Graph` is passed in as parameter `A`.
 The end of the local name can be clarified with a trailing `_`.
 For example
 `num$B_Entries` might expand to `numSymtabEntries`.

-Reference counting is disabled in generators.
-Instead the generator should call
+Reference counting is disabled in transformer.
+Instead the transformer should
-`ref` and `unref` statements as appropriate.
-For example, a doubly-linked list
+call `ref` and `unref` statements as appropriate.
+For example, a doubly-linked
-generator should `ref` a child object when inserted, and `unref` it when
+list transformer should `ref` a child object when inserted, and `unref` it when
 removed.
 There is no need to call `ref` and `unref` for parent, previous, or
 next references.

-`Relation` generators must update destructors.
+`Relation` transformer must update destructors.
 The general rule is first remove
 an object from all `relation`s, using `prependcode`, and then cascade-delete or
 remove children from the `relation` using `appendcode`.

 Currently, the C Rune compiler does not generate compile-time errors when doing
-dangerous operations outside of code generators.
+dangerous operations outside of code transformers.
 For example, I can do the
 following:

 ```rune